Battlefield Earth (film): Allegations of Scientology influence

-Stacy Brooks, then-president of the Lisa McPherson Trust, stated: "There's no way that this movie would be happening without Scientology's backing ...
+Stacy Brooks, then-president of the Lisa McPherson Trust, said: "There's no way that this movie would be happening without Scientology's backing ...
 This is one example of how Scientology insinuates itself in various aspects of the culture."
 Mark Bunker characterized the film as a recruitment tactic for the Church of Scientology, stating, "It's designed to introduce L. Ron Hubbard to a whole new generation of kids.
 It's there to plant a favorable seed in children's minds."
 Bunker criticized the promotional methods of the film—instead of granting interviews about the film to the press, John Travolta went on a book tour and signed copies of L. Ron Hubbard's novel.
-Bunker stated, "When Michael Caine goes around to promote The Cider House Rules, he doesn't tour bookstores and sign copies of John Irving's novel ...
+Bunker said, "When Michael Caine goes around to promote The Cider House Rules, he doesn't tour bookstores and sign copies of John Irving's novel ...
 Through the movie tie-in with the book, kids will send in the card to get their free poster, and eventually be introduced to Dianetics."
 Scientologist Nancy O'Meara, at the time treasurer of the Foundation for Religious Freedom and currently treasurer of the Scientology-run New Cult Awareness Network, responded to Bunker's statement: "Gimme a break ...
 That's like saying people are going to go see Gladiator and then suddenly find themselves wanting to explore Christianity."